 What Are the Problems of Overwatered Staghorn Fern?

-The problems that the overwatered staghorn fern would cause would be changing of its color, the basal fronds would start turning black, black spots would develop.
+The problems that the overwatered staghorn fern would cause would be changing of its color, the basal fronds would start turning black, and black spots would develop.
 Furthermore, the roots will start to rot, and the leaves will soften.
 In addition, the core of the fern will be damaged when overwatered.

 – Color Changing